Nintendo 3DS Architecture

 Image

 The DS Message editor found on the 3DS settings app.
-The character limit rule depends solely on the graphical interface.
+The character limit is solely enforced by the graphical interface.

 Sometime in 2012, hacker ‘ichfly’ discovered interesting behaviour in the Nintendo DS’ old profile editor, found on both NATIVE_FIRM and TWL_FIRM.
 In one of its text fields, you can enter a ‘Message’ value, which will then be displayed as a greeting on PictoChat rooms [107].
 The 3DS’ settings app won’t allow you to enter more characters than allowed.
 Yet, nothing prevents a Nintendo DS game from doing so.
 When that happens, opening the 3DS’ System Settings app (called MSET) will crash, and what makes it interesting is that this is caused by stack overflow [108].
 Does this remind you of a certain horse name?